 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 Carpenter Ants also swarm.
 In the spring they produce winged ants that are potential queens that try to fly off and make satellite in other parts of your structure.
 The hatching process takes about a week.
-Most will exhaust themselves trying to get out of the structure and die the rest will make a nest and loose their wings and begin to reproduce to start another colony.
+Most will exhaust themselves trying to get out of the structure and die the rest will make a nest and lose their wings and begin to reproduce to start another colony.

-- Be sure to fix and replace any water-damaged wood as well as to have an exterior preventative treatment applied to your structure.
-The best time to do is in the spring, but if you have an infestation you should get treated by a professional as soon as possible.
+- Be sure to fix and replace any water-damaged wood, as well as to have an exterior preventative treatment applied to your structure.
+The best time to do is in the spring; however, if you have an infestation you should get treated by a professional immediately.

 It is highly advised that customers DO NOT attempt to spray or treat carpenter ants with store bought products.
 This will drive the ants inside and cause a much larger issue than originally detected.
 Store bought products are usually some form of pyrethrin, which acts as a repellent; this will cause the ants to avoid any area sprayed until the product has broken down.
 This can make it much more difficult to eradicate the ants once they begin using an alternative route.